 For quick tips, please click on: http://onlineforms.twas.org/documents/Applicants_tutorial.pdf

-Previous winner of the TWAS-Abdool Karim Prize Award
+Previous winners of the TWAS-Abdool Karim Prize Award

-2018 – Sedaminou Judith Gbenoudon from Benin, for her particular devotion to research in the field of immunobiology and for results that change the perception of severe malaria disease
+2018 – Sedaminou Judith Gbenoudon of Benin, for her particular devotion to research in the field of immunobiology and for results that change the perception of severe malaria disease

 2017 – Barbara Burmen, Kenya